 - Not overtake or intentionally interfere with anyone lawfully riding a bicycle

 - Not enter, stop, park or dive in designated bike lanes

 - Exercise extras precaution to avoid collision with riders

-- Use horn to give warning and avoid collision
+- Use the horn to give a warning and avoid a collision

 What are the Most Common Causes of Bicycle Accidents?